5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	-  For Intel i7: `MacBookPro10,1`
 	-  For Intel i5: `MacBookPro10,2`

-	**NOTE**: My config contains the Booter and Kernel Patches from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and System Updates are working which wouldn't be possible otherwise past macOS Catalina.
+	**NOTE**: My config contains Booter Patches from OpenCore Legacy Patcher and RestrictEvents kext which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and OTA System Updates are working which wouldn't be possible otherwise past macOS Catalina.

 7. **WiFi and Bluetooth** (Read carefully!)
 	- **Case 1: Intel Wifi/BT Card**.
 If you have a the stock configuration with an Intel WiFi/Bluetooth card, it may work with the [**OpenIntelWireless**](https://github.com/OpenIntelWireless) kexts.